Tyrrrz/YoutubeExplode/ReadMe.md

 #### Downloading closed captions

 Closed captions can be downloaded similarly to media streams.
-To get the list of available closed caption tracks, call `ClosedCaptions.GetManifestAsync(...)`:
+To get the list of available closed caption tracks, call `Videos.ClosedCaptions.GetManifestAsync(...)`:

 ```csharp
 using YoutubeExplode;